tjminor/wsj-analyst-spreads/README.md

 ###### Notes

-To run the program, type **python wsj-analyst-spreads.py** into your terminal.
+To run the program, type **"python wsj-analyst-spreads.py"** into your terminal.

 This program takes a while to run.
 If you only need data for a subset of the stocks in the default stock-names.txt file, adjust as needed.